Dobiasd/articles/refactoring_suggestions_are_a_compliment.md

 Alice talks more in terms of "we" instead of "you" and "I".
 Alice is awesome.
 Do as Alice does.

-Carlos, their boss, is happy about this friendly culture, which
+Carlos, their CTO, is happy about this friendly culture, which

 - helps to reduce the bus factor thanks to shared knowledge.
 - allows everyone to grow and results in low employee churn.